The Basement Talks: A Documentary

 Resources for the Press

 Click here to download the complete press kit.
-To arrange a press screener, an interview with the filmmakers, Josh Sabey and Sarah Perkins, an interview with an Essential Partners expert, or an interview with participating members of THE ABORTION TALKS dialogues, please contact:
+To arrange a press screener, an interview with the filmmakers, Josh Sabey and Sarah Perkins, an interview with an Essential Partners expert, or an interview with participating members of THE BASEMENT TALKS dialogues, please contact:

 (617) 923-1216, Ext 24